FDio/vpp/docs/gettingstarted/developers/building.rst

 Build VPP (Release Version)
 -----------------------------------------

-To build the release version of FD.io VPP.
-This build is optimized and will not create debug symbols.
+This section describes how to build the regular release version of FD.io VPP.
+The release build is optimized and does not create any debug symbols.
-The binaries when building the release images can be found in /build-root/vpp-native.
+The binaries used in building the release images are found in */build-root/vpp-native*.

 Use the following **make** command below to build the release version of FD.io VPP.
-This build is optimized and will not create debug symbols.
-When building the release images, the binaries can be found in /build-root/vpp-native.

 .. code-block:: console